 - 2GB RAM or higher

 - Minimum screen resolution of 1024 x 768

 - At least 50GB of free disk space per camera is recommended

 - Allocate more disk space to record higher resolution or more temporary video.
 Click here for details.

 - Video can be stored on an external drive

 - Video can be stored on an external drive however it is recommended to use an internal drive because external storage is almost always slower and less reliable (especially on MacOS with volumes being dismounted).
 We found an external storage that's as fast as internal are USB 3 / Thunderbolt cable connected drives for Windows, but even so, its drivers would be optimized for reads, not for writes (for example Western Digital purple drives recommended for NVRs)

 - Higher resolutions require more disk space to store equivalent amounts of video

 - An internet connection for software download, updates, and activation.

 A USB webcam or IP camera is required.
 IP cameras require a network connection to the computer where the software is installed.
 Sighthound Video is pre-configured to work with many webcams and network (IP) cameras.
-Click here for a list of supported cameras.
 Note that recognition performance may vary by camera.
 Axis cameras, for example, provide some of the best results.